 “If you are faithful in little things, you will be faithful in large ones…” Luke 16:10

 It began like a normal improv class, but little did we know what was about to happen would require everyone to think fast on their feet, and work as a team — because someone’s life would depend on it.

 Last night I was teaching class 2 of our Improv For Everyone series at The Box Theater.
 I love teaching new students because there is a unique wonder and hunger for learning that often allows them to be truly captivated and engaged.
-I’m always surprised at how quickly I am enamored with my new students.
+I’m always surprised at how quickly I am enamoured with my new students.
 This class was no different.
 We met last Tuesday for the first time and I couldn’t wait to see them again this week.

-Like most beginner improv classes, we also focus on core principles of improvisation each week.
+Like most beginner improv classes, we also focus on the core principles of improvisation each week.
 Last night, we were talking about the importance of listening, giving good gifts and supporting one another.
-About halfway through the class one of my students asked if there was a water fountain and I let them know that there was, but quickly pointed out that there were some bottles of water in the theater.
+About halfway through the class one of my students asked if there was a water fountain and I let them know that there was, but quickly pointed out that there were some bottles of water in the theatre.

 He picked one up and turned towards me when I noticed something was clearly off.
 Like I said, this was only week 2 but from what I could tell-this student was already taking the concept of commitment to heart.
 He participated in exercises in the first hour with full vocal and physical commitment so when things went awry, we had a split second to decipher if he was acting or if this was indeed a serious condition.